BibleResearch/bible-notes/old_testament/prophets/zephaniah.md

   - Both **Zephaniah 2:3** and **3:12** play on Zephaniah's name as both verses refer to the idea of hiding or seeking refuge in God.

   - God's warning about Nineveh in Zephaniah 2:13-15 would be carried out by the Babylonians and the Medes in **612 B.C.**, not too long after Zephaniah's ministry and possibly within Zephaniah's lifetime.

+  - Zephaniah 3:8-*20* is among the most wonderful descriptions of God's salvation of His people in the minor prophets.
+I especially love Zephaniah 3:17:

+  *"The LORD your God is in your midst, A victorious warrior.
+He will exult over you with joy, He will be quiet in His love, He will rejoice over you with shouts of joy."*